SU2C Scientific Research Teams

 Robert H. Vonderheide, M.D., D.Phil.

 The Dream Team will use a “convergence” approach by bringing together leading individuals in the fields of immunotherapy, genetics, informatics, biostatistics, regulatory/clinical trials, cancer biology, and pathology.
-This group of experts will apply their efforts toward understanding and treating PDA (pancreatic ductal adenocarcinoma).
+This group of experts will apply their efforts toward understanding and treating pancreatic cancer.

 “We intend to convert the immune-suppressive environment of the tumor into one that fosters rejection of the tumor by the immune system.” - Elizabeth M. Jaffee, M.D.More on the SU2C-The Lustgarten Foundation Dream Team